NNirnaeth/tfm-sam2-severstal/README.md

 ##  License and Citation

-This project is part of a Master's thesis on steel defect detection using SAM2.
+This project is part of a Master's thesis on steel defect detection using different models.
 The implementation provides a comprehensive benchmark for modern segmentation approaches in industrial quality control applications.